Adrian0207/Front-End-Web-Development-with-React/README.md

     ♦Construct the React component code and the view for your component using JSX and JavaScript

 -**Note for future me**

     ♥npm rm -g create-react-app

     ♦npm install -g create-react-app

     ♦npx create-react-app app_name

+## Week 2:
+-React Component Types

+    ♦Identify the salient features and uses for the various types of components

+    ♦Create presentational, container and functional components in your React application

+-**Note for future me**

+    ♥The MainComponent contain all the Menu and DishDetail components so this component will call them and we called into the App.js